ionic-team/capacitor-plugins/splash-screen/README.md

 </style>
 ```

-To use the new recommended [Android 12 Splash Screen API](https://developer.android.com/guide/topics/ui/splash-screen),
+To enable the new recommended **[Android 12 Splash Screen API](https://developer.android.com/guide/topics/ui/splash-screen)** in SDK Versions 30 or below:
-*Set `useAndroid12API` to `true`.
+_This is enabled by default and required for SDK version 31+_

+- Add `$coreSplashScreenVersion` to the `variables.gradle` file.
+  _See Variables Section for more information_

+- Add `implementation "androidx.core:core-splashscreen:$coreSplashScreenVersion"` in the dependencies section of `/android/app/build.gradle`.

-*In `android/app/src/main/res/values/styles.xml`, edit the theme `parent` attribute on the Applications's MainActivity Theme to `Theme.SplashScreen` (ignore warnings) and add desired options to the theme.
+- In `android/app/src/main/res/values/styles.xml`, edit the theme `parent` attribute on the Applications's MainActivity Theme to `Theme.SplashScreen` and add desired options to the theme.

 ```xml
 <style name="AppTheme.NoActionBarLaunch" parent="Theme.SplashScreen">